-Figure 12.
-Annual nesting female abundance in the Galapagos Islands (left; Zarate unpubl. data), and Michoacan, Mexico (right; Delgado-Trejo and Alvarado-Díaz, 2012)
+Figure 13.
+Annual nesting female abundance at Playa Colola, Michoacan, Mexico (Delgado-Trejo and Alvarado-Díaz, 2012; Delgado-Trejo, unpubl. data)

-Internesting and Post-nesting
+Internesting and post-nesting movements

-The primary nesting sites for green turtles in the East Pacific region are in Michoacán state, Mexico, and the Galapagos Archipelago, Ecuador (Márquez-M., 1995, Seminoff, 2007).
+The primary nesting sites for green turtles in the East Pacific region are in Michoacán state, Mexico, and the Galapagos Archipelago, Ecuador (Márquez-M., 1995, Seminoff et al. 2015).
 Important feeding areas occur throughout the region in coastal areas and island/seamount habitats, including the Gulf of California, Mexico, along the coast of Central and South America, as well as Cocos Island, Costa Rica, Gorgona Island, Colombia, and the Galapagos Archipelago (Archipiélago de Colon).
 These places are characterized by abundance of sea grass beds and marine algae, the main component of this species diet.

 Seminoff et al. (2008) described post-nesting movements of adult female green turtles that nested on beaches in the Galapagos Archipelago.
-Galapagos nesters showed multiple behavior patterns, including migration to Central American foraging areas (Type A1), resident foraging areas within the Galapagos (Type A2), and openocean foraging areas, where they forage on soft-bodied invertebrates and surfacedwelling prey that aggregate in frontal zones (Type B) (Figure 13).
+Galapagos nesters showed multiple behavior patterns, including migration to Central American foraging areas (Type A1), resident foraging areas within the Galapagos (Type A2), and open- ocean foraging areas, where they forage on soft-bodied invertebrates and surface- dwelling prey that aggregate in frontal zones (Type B) (Figure 14).
 Indeed, green turtles have long been considered to be strongly tied to coastal areas with abundant seagrass and/or marine algae pastures.
-However, these movement data, coupled with very common at-sea observations (e.g. Figure 14) indicate that many green turtles live their lives in the high-seas of the eastern Pacific.
-Throughout the entire Eastern Tropical Pacific there is a limited amount of surface covered with sea grass and marine algae pasture since the water depth increases rapidly just a few miles offshore, as seen in the maps in Figure 13.
+However, these movement data, coupled with very common at-sea observations (e.g. Figure 15) indicate that many green turtles live their lives in the high-seas of the eastern Pacific.
+Throughout the entire Eastern Tropical Pacific there is a limited amount of surface covered with sea grass and marine algae pasture since the water depth increases rapidly just a few miles offshore, as seen in the maps in Figure 14.
 This probably forces this species to change their diet in this region (Seminoff and Wallace 2012).

-Figure 13.
+Figure 14.
 Multiple patterns of post-nesting migrations of green turtles from and within the Galapagos archipelago.
 Figure from Seminoff et al. (2008).

-Additional data collected by onboard observers within artisanal tuna purse-seine vessels (IATTC 2004) show a wide distribution of green turtles throughout the eastern Pacific (Figure 14), with the greatest distribution densities along equatorial waters and along the Pacific coast of South America.
+Additional data collected by onboard observers within artisanal tuna purse-seine vessels (IATTC 2004) show a wide distribution of green turtles throughout the eastern Pacific (Figure 15), with the greatest distribution densities along equatorial waters and along the Pacific coast of South America.
 Indeed, these offshore sightings force us to re-think conventional paradigms about the obligate coastal inhabitance by green turtles.
 Recent studies by Seminoff et al. (2008) and Hatase et al. (2006) have similarly shown that at least some green turtles live their lives in the high seas, where food is abundant in surface waters near current convergences (i.e. frontal zones).

-Figure 14.
-Sets with presence of green turtles in the eastern Pacific from 1993-2008.
+Figure 15.
+Sets with presence of green turtles in the eastern Pacific from 1993-2015.
 (IATTC Observer database, Hall and Roman, pers. comm.)